watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 - **Some of these Requiements are already installed in Ubuntu!**

-## Ubuntu 18.04 & 20.04 LTS
+## Ubuntu 18.04 LTS Linux Distribution

  First we need to install ubuntu, this can be on a VMware or Oracle VirtualBox setup.
 Or if you have the physical hardware to spare that will work as well.

 Note: Just make sure you have SSH access enabled once the server install is completed and know the IP address of the machine.
 Or that you can login through the GUI and open a Terminal.

-Note: To configure a static IP address on your Ubuntu 18.04 & 20.04 LTS server you need to modify a relevant netplan network configuration file within **/etc/netplan/** directory.
+Note: To configure a static IP address on your Ubuntu 18.04 LTS server you need to modify a relevant netplan network configuration file within **/etc/netplan/** directory.

 - Configure a static IP address: